-According to attachment theory, our style of connecting with other people is a direct reflection of our earliest experiences with our caregivers, as well as other influential relationships in our life.
+According to attachment theory, our approach to forming relationships with other people is a direct reflection of our earliest experiences with our caregivers, as well as other influential relationships in our life.
 There are three main adult attachment styles: secure, anxious, and avoidant.
 But there's also a fourth attachment style that's much more rare and thus hardly talked about: fearful-avoidant attachment.

 What is fearful-avoidant attachment?

-But fearful-avoidant attachment style involves a combination of both feeling anxious for affection and avoiding it at all costs.
-According to psychologists Nicolas Favez and Herve Tissot, the researchers behind the 2019 study, this attachment style is seldom talked about and not well-researched because it's much rarer than the other three attachment styles.
+According to psychologists Nicolas Favez and Herve Tissot, the researchers behind the study, this attachment style is seldom talked about and not well-researched because it's much rarer than the other three attachment styles.
 But some research has found fearful-avoidant people to have "the most psychological and relational risks."

 A few that Favez and Tissot mention in their study:

 - Fear of intimacy or fear of relationships in general

 - Elevated anxiety